ingo/ingo.github.io/_recipes/grilled_roast_chicken_with_spinach_ricotta_crostini.md

 time: 1 1/2 hours, plus at least 4 hours' marinating
 title: Grilled Roast Chicken With Spinach-Ricotta Crostini
 ---

+The chicken drippings are used as a cooking medium for dill-flecked, garlicky spinach which is then heaped upon ricotta-smeared crostini.

 ### Ingredients